Lifetime Disability Pension FAQs

 Here is what you need to qualify for a total permanent disability pension in Washington State:

-- Favorable Medical Opinion.
+2. Favorable Medical Opinion.
 A helpful doctor is a must.
-Your doctor will eventually need to say in writing that: “more likely than not you cannot work in any substantial gainful occupation.”
+In writing, your doctor will eventually need to say, “more likely than not, you cannot work in any substantial gainful occupation.”

-- Medical and Vocational Information.
-You need to prove that considering your age, education and work experience, you cannot obtain or work at any job.
+3. Medical and Vocational Information.
+Considering your ageeducation, and work experienceyou must prove that you cannot obtain or work at any job.

-I Have a Permanent Total Disability, I Can’t Work, and Can’t Return to Work.
+I Have a Permanent Total Disability; I Can’t Work or Return to Work.
 Can I Get an L&I Disability Pension?

-Yes you can get a pension if you can prove your pension claim.
-An inability to work because of a job injury is precisely what qualify you for an L&I disability pension.
+Yes, you can get a pension if you prove your pension claim.
+An inability to work because of a job injury qualifies you for an L&I disability pension.

 L&I Pension Claims Look Like This:

-- A Likely Pension Winner: A 60 year old, with a 10th grade education, who has only worked as a logger.
-He has both a serious back injury and depression.
+• A Likely Pension Winner: A 60-year-old with a 10th-grade education who has only worked as a logger.
+He has both a severe back injury and depression.
 His doctor says he cannot work at any job.

-- A Likely Pension Loser: A 35 year old with a college education who has held many jobs and has been employed as a cashier.
+• A Likely Pension Loser: A 35-year-old with a college education who has held many jobs, including being a cashier.
 His doctor is a wimp and afraid of L&I. His doctor agrees with the IME.

 How Long Does Washington L&I Have to Review A Claim for Pension?